nightbot/docs/faq.md

 Nightbot for YouTube Gaming will only join your channel when live and can take a few minutes to join.
 This limitation is due to rate limits on YouTube's API.

-It can take Nightbot up to 2 minutes to receive a message if your chat is slow or inactive.
+It can take Nightbot up to 2 minutes to receive messages if your chat is slow or inactive.
 The more active your chat, the sooner Nightbot can read and respond to a command.

 Both of these limitations cannot be worked around.
 If Nightbot still isn't joining your channel, it's either not a moderator or is banned from your channel.